cern-eos/xrootd/src/XrdApps/XrdClJCachePlugin/README.md

 > If you want certain apps to not use the cache you can list the names of applications which are automatically enabling bypass e.g. ```noapp = xrdcp``` or ```noapp = xrdcp,eoscp```.
 > This will set the cache automatically to bypass for these applications.

+> [!TIP]
+> By default JCache stores the cache journals under the same namespace hierarchy inside the cache directory as the remote path.
+If you set ```flat = 1``` it will store all journals in a flat structure under a directory named after the hex SHA256 value of the remote path.
+This approach creates however one directory per cached file under a the JCache directory - use with caution!

 > [!NOTE]
 > The easiest way to verifyt the plug-in functionning is to run with ```XRD_LOGLEVEL=Info``` since the plug-in will provide
 > some startup information and also prints where a file is cached locally once it is attached.